cockroachdb/docs/v22.1/ui-hot-ranges-page.md

 docs_area: reference.db_console
 ---

 The **Hot Ranges** page of the DB Console provides details about ranges receiving a high number of reads or writes.
-These are known as "hot ranges".
+These are known as *hot ranges*.

 When [optimizing](performance-best-practices-overview.html#hot-spots) or [troubleshooting](query-behavior-troubleshooting.html#single-hot-node) statement performance, this page can help you identify nodes, ranges, or tables that are experiencing hot spots.

-To view this page, [access the DB Console](ui-overview.html#db-console-access) and click **Hot Ranges** in the left navigation.
+To view this page, [access the DB Console](ui-overview.html#db-console-access) and click **Hot Ranges** in the left-hand navigation.

 ## Hot ranges list